Teriks/pake/docs/source/exitingpakefiles.rst

 :py:meth:`pake.Pake.terminate` is just a shortcut for calling :py:meth:`pake.terminate` with the first argument filled out.

-These methods are for exiting pake with a given return code after it is initialized, they ensure that the proper 'leaving directory / exit subpake` messages are sent to pake's output in order to keep pake's output consistent.
+These methods are for exiting pake with a given return code after it is initialized, they ensure the proper 'leaving directory / exit subpake` messages are sent to pake's output if needed upon exit, and help keep logged output consistent.

 You should use these functions instead of **exit** when handling error conditions that occur outside of pake tasks before :py:meth:`pake.run` is called.